ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 - A whiteboard or large piece of paper to gather the post it notes on and to act as a focus point
 - Optionally a screen to share content

-If you're conducting a remote or hybrid session prepare a digital board using a tool of your choice (e.g. Trello or Miro) before organising the meeting.
+If you're conducting a remote or hybrid session prepare a digital board using a tool of your choice before organising the meeting.
 You can find more detailed guidance on how to prepare for a remote or hybrid session in our [Remote Workshop Readiness guide](https://scottlogic.github.io/practitioners-guides/pages/remote-working-readiness/).

 #### 1. Set The Scene